Creating lasting value in your life is about developing wisdom. Many believe we find it by understanding these stepping stones in life.

 10. Learn the Value of Time

 Time is our most valuable possession.
 When you work for someone, you allow them to purchase your life’s greatest asset.
 But most people treat their time as something meaningless.
 We certainly don’t know exactly how much time we have.
-So, you need to be aware of its value.
-Be mindful of how you use it.
+So, you need to be mindful of its value.
+You’ll be glad you did.

 Treat your time like it is gold.
 Guard it closely.
 The biggest time-waster is most of what is on the TV.
 For example, the news is a thief under the guise of providing helpful information.
 Instead, it’s mostly propaganda keeping you a customer to sell advertising.
 The biggest time thief is religion.
 It has perfected groupthink manipulation on a massive scale.

-Ask yourself whether TV, the News, or Religion make your life better?
+Ask yourself whether TV, the News, or Religion improves your life?
 Or does it fuel anger?
 Cut these out, and you’ll find that life is more manageable, less stressful.
 You’ll begin to enjoy things more.
 You’ll see opportunities for helping others.

 11. Learn to Let Go

 Time passes.
-But that doesn’t mean we don’t have regrets.
-It also means it’s easy not to let go of pain from past trauma.
+But that doesn’t stop us from holding onto regrets.
+It also means we hold on to past pain and trauma.
+That’s not healthy.
 Everyone says all you need to do is to forgive.
-However, they don’t tell you it’s not a one-time thing.
-Sure the pain was often caused by one person or one event.
-But, the act of forgiveness is a continual process to let go of that memory or pain.
+However, they don’t tell you it’s not a onetime thing.
+Sure, the pain was often caused by one person or one event.
+But the act of forgiveness is a continual process to let go of that memory or pain.
 Learning to let go is another one of the most important stepping stones of life; eventually, we let go of life.

 “There are two great teachers, the world and your heart.
-And, there are two great lessons, we live and we die.
+There are two great lessons: we live and we die.
 Above all, there are two great experiences, love and loss.” — Guru Tua

 It’s hard to think of loss as a great experience.
-In a sense, real happiness would not be possible without it.
+Real happiness would not be possible without it.
 It helps us appreciate and savor the things that matter.
-Working through the process of letting things go helps us grow.
+Working through t letting things go helps is the process of growth.
 It’s a perspective you need to learn how to embrace.